prithviraj24/cloud-automation/Readme.md

 - Template: Stores details of infrastructure you want to create.
 What resource to create/update (e.g. VPC, EC2, Subnet, RDS, etc)
 - Parameters: Stores configuration that is passed into a template file. (e.g. IP address to use for a VPC etc.)
 - It strictly accepts templates in only yaml format.
 And parameters in Json format.
-- By default, it will start stack creation/updation on the AWS Region that you've configured using AWS CLI
+- By default, it will start stack creation/updation on the AWS Region that you've configured in your .env file
-- You don't have to specify your AWS Account, it will automatically detect AWS account after you've configured AWS CLI & will perform stack creation/updation only on that account.
 - [Warning]: Make sure to check you've correct AWS account configured in your local machine otherwise it will start creating resources in other AWS account.